Find-A-Can/Find-A-Can/Reports/report-5-27.md

 ### Plans for the week

 #### Jimmy Guo
-- Finish a full test suite for the backend using Jest
+- Continue adding tests to the test suite for backend, and finish a testing suite for frontend

 #### Aroosh Kumar
 - Set up automation to auto build docker image on GitHub and push it to an AWS hosting service